-$\mathbf{start}$ This specifies which of the registered services to automatically start.
-The value is some subset of the pseudo IDS specified under register standalone This specifies the pseudo IDs of the standalone (non-DUCC) services.

-instances\[id] Here id is one of the IDs specified for submit, register, or standalone.
+start This specifies which of the registered services to automatically start.
+The value is some subset of the pseudo IDS specified under register instances\[id] Here id is one of the IDs specified for submit, register, or standalone.
 The value is the number of instances of that specific service to set up.

 Service pseudo IDs DUCC is packaged with 10 pre-configured services that use the FixedSleepAE.
-ALl of these services behave identically, the only difference is their endpoints, which allows the simulated runs to activate and use multiple independent services.
+All of these services behave identically, the only difference is their endpoints, which allows the simulated runs to activate and use multiple independent services.
 Because the endpoints are in the various UIMA XML service descriptors, it is necessary to use exactly these IDs when generating a test run.
 Thus, the only valid pseudo-ids for service configuration are 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.